koalba/PythonCourse/README.md

 ### Love Calculator
 Write a program that tests the compatibility between two people. <br />
 Take both people's name and check for the number of times the letters in the word TRUE occurs.
 Then, check for the number of times the letters in the word LOVE occurs.
-Combine these numbers to make a who digit number. <br />
+Combine these numbers to make a who digit number. <br /> <br />
 Less than 10 or more than 90 --- 'You go together like coke and mentos' <br />
 Between 40 and 50 --- 'You are alright together'